 Cats can develop many urinary tract problems throughout their lives, including infections (UTIs), stones, and idiopathic irritation.

 If you decide to change your kitty’s diet, we think the best cat food for urinary tract health is Smalls.
 Two feline lovers started the company in 2017 to meet the need for high-protein, USDA-certified cat food.
 Fresh ingredients like sustainably harvested meats, green beans, and kale are packed into each serving.
 Cats with certain meat allergies can still have their dietary needs met with a variety of single-protein flavors.
-Smalls cat food is free of artificial preservatives, colors, and flavors.
-Plus, you can supplement the fresh cat food with the familiar crunch of Smalls’ freeze-dried food.
+Smalls’ cat food is free of artificial preservatives, colors, and flavors.

-2. Royal Canin Vet Diet Urinary SO Wet Cat Food – Best Value
+2. Royal Canin Vet Diet Urinary SO Wet Cat Food – Budget Buy

 |Main ingredient(s)||Pork by-products, pork liver, chicken, chicken liver|